Travel company TUI plans extra flight capacity after Monarch failure

 “If there is sufficient consumer demand ... then we will introduce a programme to Tunisia.
 We’ll possibly look at it for summer, but more likely it will be next winter,” Longman said.

-Another destination that has been disrupted is the Carribean after a particularly violent hurricane season.

-Longman said that while some ports, such as in Dominica, would be out of action into next year, he does not expect a long-term impact on travel to the region.

-The rebranding exercise brings the end of a famnous British travel brand in Thomson, which was founded in 1965.
-Longman said that Thomson had a strong brand but has become outdated as travel habits have moved away from traditional package holidays towards city and long-haul breaks.
+On Wednesday, TUI rebranded its British business as TUI UK, bringing an end to the famous travel brand Thomson.
+Founded in 1965, Longman said that Thomson had a strong brand but has become outdated as travel habits have moved away from traditional package holidays towards city and long-haul breaks.

 “Thomson conjures up great nostalgia for many people.
 But that can also be a bit limiting, and the types of holidays people want are changing,” he said.